 However, in accordance with the provisions of the Chicago Convention, civil aircraft must hold a registration certificate to operate in national airspace, as stipulated in the Air Code.
-The Ministry of Transportation may establish, by specific regulations, categories of civil aircraft that can operate in the National Mining Area without holding a registration certificate.
+The Ministry of Transportation may establish, by specific regulations, categories of civil aircraft that can operate in the national mining area without holding a registration certificate.
 If a civil aircraft is registered in Romania, it cannot be registered in another state.

 The ownership rights or the transfer of the ownership and any other rights related to civil aircraft are governed by the national law and entered in the Civil Aircraft Register.
-Though registration alone does not give effect to the right, it allows the right to be enforced against third parties.
+Although registration alone does not give effect to the right, it allows the right to be enforced against third parties.

 iii Foreign carriers